apnadkarni/blt/doc/background.rst

 DESCRIPTION
 -----------

-The **blt::background** creates gradient, tiled, or textured backgrounds that can be used with the **-background** options of the BLT widgets.
+The **blt::background** creates gradient, tiled, or textured background objects that can be used with the **-background** options of the BLT widgets.

 INTRODUCTION
 ------------

 Normally the background of a Tk widget is specified by color name that specifies a solid color for the background.
-The **blt::background** command lets you defined different types of background (for example a gradient), that you can use with the BLT widgets.
-This includes copies of the Tk widgets: **blt::tk::button**, **blt::tk::checkbutton**, **blt::tk::frame**, **blt::tk::label**, **blt::tk::radiobutton**, and **blt::tk::toplevel**.
+The **blt::background** command lets you defined different types of background objects (for example a gradient), that you can use with the BLT widgets.
+This also includes versions of the standard Tk widgets: **blt::tk::button**, **blt::tk::checkbutton**, **blt::tk::frame**, **blt::tk::label**, **blt::tk::radiobutton**, and **blt::tk::toplevel**.

-A background can have one of the following types:
+A background object can have one of the following types:

 **checkers**
   A checkers *background* object draws a checkered pattern background.

 **conical**
   A conical gradient *background* object draws a linear conical gradient as a background.
 Conical gradients are specified by a gradient circle.
 Colors are interpolated along its circumference.
 The image is constructed by creating an infinite canvas and painting it with rays rotated around a fixed endpoint which is anchored at the center of the gradient circle.
 The color of the painted ray is the color of the gradient circle where the two intersect.
 This produces a smooth fade from each color to the next, progressing clockwise.
 With color selections that significantly differ in lightness, the visual result is reminiscent of a cone observed from above, hence the name "conical" gradient.
 The center of the gradient circle is relative to the window that it refers to (see the **-relativeto** option).

 **linear**
   A linear gradient *background* object draws a linear gradient as a background.
 Linear gradients are defined by an axis (the gradient line segment) with each point on it interpolated to a specific color.
 The lines perpendicular to the gradient line have the same color as the point is crosses the gradient line.
 The position and length of the line segment is relative to the window that it refers to (see the **-relativeto** option).
 If a perpendicular line is outside the line segment, its color may be the low or high color of the gradient, it may be repeated, or reversed (depending on the **-repeat** option).

 **radial**
   A radial gradient *background* object draws a linear radial gradient as a background.
 Radial gradients are defined by a ellipse.
 Each point is interpolated according to its distance from the center of the ellipse and the shape of the ellipse.
 The position, width, and height of the ellipse is relative to the window that it refers to (see the **-relativeto** option).

 **stripes**
   A stripes *background* object draws a striped pattern background.
 The stripes may run horizontally or vertically depending upon the **-orient** option.

 **tile**
   A tile *background* object draws a tiled background.
 The tile is an image that it repeated to cover the entire background.
 The starting position of tiles (i.e the origin) is the upper, left corner of the window that it refers to (see the **-relativeto** option).

 OPERATIONS
 ----------